NDF-Poli-USP/it-public/computational-resources/user-info-form/README.md

 # User Info Form

-This form is used to grant access to various computational resources from NDF.
+The information in this form is used to grant access to various computational resources from NDF.

 ```
 - Full name: